Which of the following best describes the primary focus of microb... | Study Prep in Pearson+

 1

-Step 3: Compare the options given: animal behavior, chemical reactions in living organisms, human organ structure and function, and organisms too small to be seen without a microscope.
+Step 3: Differentiate microbiology from other biological disciplines by noting that it does not primarily focus on human organ structure, plant growth, or general chemical reactions in living organisms.

-Step 4: Identify that the study of animal behavior and human organ structure are fields related to zoology and anatomy/physiology, respectively, while chemical reactions in living organisms fall under biochemistry.
+Step 4: Recognize that microbiology involves studying the structure, function, genetics, and interactions of microorganisms, which are essential for understanding disease, ecology, and biotechnology.

-Step 5: Conclude that the primary focus of microbiology is the study of organisms too small to be seen without a microscope, such as bacteria, viruses, fungi, and protozoa.
+Step 5: Conclude that the best description of microbiology is the study of organisms too small to be seen with the naked eye, including bacteria, viruses, fungi, and protozoa.

 Watch next